-3.14.
+3.15.3.14.
 Project Proposal

 A detailed outline of the proposed initiative or asset, including all required resources (financial and human, including volunteer time and equipment), timelines, implementation, sustainability and reconciliation.
-The Proposal should further address the community need or benefit in implementing the initiative/asset.
+The Pproposal should further address the community need or benefit in implementing the initiative/asset.

-3.15.
+3.16.3.15.
 Project Review & Implementation:

-Projects will be reviewed by the Community Partnership Program Staff Review Team with a view to helping the proponent group-as much as possible-succeed with its vision.
-While the County will use a rigorous evaluation and pre-consultation process to ensure the need, benefit and viability of the project, it will also help community groups identify and source relevant financial and other supports to maximize the success of the project.
+Projects will be reviewed by the Community Partnership Program Staff Review Team with the aim of supportinga view to helping the proponent group-as much as possible-in achievingsucceed with its vision, to the extent that it is reasonably feasible.
+While tThe County will use a rigorous evaluation and pre-consultation process to ensure the need, benefit and viability of the project and, it will also help community groups identify and source relevant financial and other supports to maximize the success of the project.

-3.16.
+3.17.3.16.
 Reporting/Reconciliation

-All community groups which receive funding of any kind from Haldimand County (operating or capital) are required to provide financial reporting information related to the funding in a timely manner.
+All community groups which receive funding of any kind from Haldimand County (operating or capital) are required to provide annual financial reporting information related to the funding in a timely manner.

-3.17.
+3.18.3.17.
 Appeals Process